 The world’s 20 longest nonstop flights as of December 2023

 Global aviation came to a standstill during the pandemic, but it’s starting to recover, with more and more airlines resuming ultra long haul flights.
 As a result, I figured it was a good time to check in on the world’s longest flights, given how much the list has changed over the years.
 Let’s take a look at the 19 longest flights.

-Note that I’ll be counting flights that are either currently operating, or that are expected to resume in the the next six months, based on current schedules (and if they’re not currently operating, I’ll note it below).
-What’s pretty amazing to me is that all 17 of these flights are over 8,200 miles, which is a long way to go nonstop.
+Note that I’ll be counting flights that are either currently operating, or that are expected to be launched or resumed before the end of 2022, based on current schedules (and if they’re not currently operating, I’ll note it below).
+What’s pretty amazing to me is that all of these flights are over 8,200 miles, which is a long way to go nonstop.

 What are the world’s longest flights?
 Here they are, starting with the longest (I’m including the airline that operates the route, the distance, and the aircraft type used):